BrowserBox/BrowserBox/README.md

 - User-friendly API (Pro exclusive)
 - SSH tunneling (Pro exclusive)

-These features make BrowserBox Pro the ideal choice for businesses and organizations looking to enhance their cybersecurity, privacy, and browsing capabilities.
+These features make BrowserBox the ideal choice for businesses and organizations looking to enhance their cybersecurity, privacy, and browsing capabilities.

 For more information about commercial options and licensing, please refer to the relevant sections below.